whard2205/crypto-intelligence-agent/README.md

 # Crypto Market Intelligence Agent

-A zero-cost, recruiter-demo-ready multi-agent system that generates structured cryptocurrency market intelligence reports using a LangGraph pipeline, FastAPI, and a Telegram bot — with no paid API required in mock mode.
+A zero-cost, demo ready multi-agent system that generates structured cryptocurrency market intelligence reports using a LangGraph pipeline, FastAPI, and a Telegram bot — with no paid API required in mock mode.

 ---